Chinese information operations and information warfare

 The People's Republic of China (PRC) engages in information warfare through the People's Liberation Army (PLA) and other organizations affiliated or controlled by the Chinese Communist Party (CCP).
 Laid out in the Chinese Defence White Paper of 2008, informatized warfare includes the utilization of information-based weapons and forces, including battlefield management systems, precision-strike capabilities, and technology-assisted command and control (C4ISR).
 The term also refers to propaganda and influence operations efforts by the Chinese state.
 Consequential Chinese information operations have been carried out to influence Taiwanese sovereignty, U.S. elections, and the Russian invasion of Ukraine.
-China has also exploited artificial intelligence and increasingly complex communications structures to enhance their cyber-warfare capabilities.
+China has also exploited artificial intelligence and increasingly complex communications structures to enhance its cyber-warfare capabilities.

 Definitions

 China's military authority, the Central Military Commission, aimed to transform the People's Liberation Army (PLA) from conducting a "people's war" to engaging in warfare conditions of informatization, which includes moving the military doctrine from weapon platform-centric to cyber-centric.
-This may include algorithmically generated narratives, AI coordinated social media accounts, and targeted attacks on communications infrastructure.
+This may include algorithmically generated narratives, AI-coordinated social media accounts, and targeted attacks on communications infrastructure.
 The indicated characteristic of the cyber-centric force is the utilization of network linkages (data-link) among platforms.

 Eric C. Anderson and Jeffrey G. Engstrom define "informationization" and informatized warfare in Chinese military doctrine as follows: "[A]t the operational level appears focused on providing an integrated platform for joint war-zone command, control, communications, computer, intelligence, surveillance, and reconnaissance (C4ISR) connectivity, and for peacetime command and control (C2) within the PLA's Military Regions."

-The United States Defense Intelligence Agency (DIA) defines China's "informatized warfare" as similar to U.S. military's concept of net-centric capability, which means the military's capability to use advanced information technology and communications systems to gain operational advantage over an adversary.
+The United States Defense Intelligence Agency (DIA) defines China's "informatized warfare" as similar to the U.S. military's concept of net-centric capability, which means the military's capability to use advanced information technology and communications systems to gain operational advantage over an adversary.

-In 1995 Major General Wang Pufeng wrote: "Information war is a crucial stage of high-tech war...
+In 1995, Major General Wang Pufeng wrote: "Information war is a crucial stage of high-tech war...
 At its heart are information technologies, fusing intelligence war, strategic war, electronic war, guided missile war, a war of 'motorization' [jidong zhan], a war of firepower [huoli]—a total war.
 It is a new type of warfare."

 In two articles in the People's Liberation Army Daily, of 13 and 20 June 1995, Senior Colonel Wang Baocun and Li Fei of the PLA Academy of Military Science noted several definitions.
 They concluded:

 We hold that information warfare has both narrow and broad meanings.
 Information warfare in the narrow sense refers to the U.S. military's so-called "battlefield information warfare," the crux of which is "command and control warfare."
 It is defined as the comprehensive use, with intelligence support, of military deception, operational secrecy, psychological warfare, electronic warfare, and substantive destruction to assault the enemy's whole information system including personnel; and to disrupt the enemy's information flow, in order to impact, weaken, and destroy the enemy's command and control capability, while keeping one's own command and control capability from being affected by similar enemy actions.